emilyaherbert/containerless/samples/hello-world/README.md

 This will remove all of the running containers for the `helloworld` function.
 Note, the `remove-containers` command is for *demo purposes only* and cannot be use reliably in a production setting.
-Instead, one should wait for the pods to go down on their own or use the `delete` command.
+Instead, you should wait for the pods to go down on their own or use the `delete` command.
 We can see that the function instances have gone down: